catfish0w0/twitch-platform-app/README.md

 # Twitch-Platform-App
 This is an app designed to clone the idea of Twitch using Twitch API.
-The idea is to implement a content based recommendation system on a web-app, where it takes the user history and user favorite data to recommend corresponding game streamer on the website.
+The idea is to implement a content based recommendation system on a web-app, where it takes the search history and favorite record as parameters to recommend stream/clips/videos.

 ## Overview
+### About this Project
+1. Design Phase: Used Figma to design the UI.
+2. Frontend: Used React JS and Ant Design React library.
+3. Backend: Used Spring MVC and Java Servelet on game service queries.
+4. Databases: Used MySQL and connect with Spring Hibernate.
+5. Deployment: Deployed to Amazon EC2 for better performance.
+6. Fetures: Signup, Login, Search Twitch resources(Stream/Clips/Videos), Get Recommendation.

 ### Purpose / Critical User Journey
-1. Gain Practice on using Spring in web-application
+1. want to Gain Practice on using Spring in web-application
-2. I am a Twitch lover, I love watching game streaming, and I wanna built a Twtich recommendation that suit my own appetide.
-3. Built up a full-stack web project that I can put on Resume.
+2. The current recommendation system that Twitch used does not fit my personal preferrence.

 ### Demo